 What not to eat during breastfeeding

-Foods that should be avoided in breastfeeding are foods like fried foods, sausages, yellow cheeses, soft drinks, cakes and biscuits because they have large amounts of fats and sugars.
-Also, you should not consume alcoholic beverages and you should reduce the consumption of stimulant foods like coca cola, coffee and chocolate.
+The foods that should be avoided while breastfeeding are foods such as fried foods, sausages, yellow cheeses, sodas, cakes and cookies because they have high amounts of fats and sugars.